influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 - Switch current InfluxDB connection to other available connections
 - Access InfluxDB resources through the current connection
 - Create, view, edit, and delete Kapacitor connections associated with InfluxDB connections
-- Switch current Kapacitor connection to another available connection
+- Switch current Kapacitor connection to other available connections
 - Access Kapacitor resources through the current connection

 For Chronograf-accessed resources, editors can: